Help, FAQ & About VeloBase.com

 Photo Manager

-Add Other Content
+Add / Edit Other Content

-Brand OverviewThe Brand Overview and Brand Directory is a new feature avaliable October 2007.
-The Brand Overview has space for the Country, Year the Company Opened (and Closed), as well as General Information about the Brand and a History of the Brand.
+Brand Details The Brand Overview has space for the Primary types of items produced (Focus), Country, Year the Company Opened (and Closed), as well as General Information about the Brand and a History of the Brand.
 Once the History of the Brand is of sufficent size it will appear in the Articles section of the website.
+The Brand Overview page can be accessed from the Brand Directory, as well as by clicking on the Brand name on a Complete, Head Badge, Frame or other collection's item general information.

 Frame Parts DatabaseThe Frame Parts Database holds information about the materials which make up a bicycle frame.
 Tubing, Lugs, Dropouts & Fork Ends, etc are shown here.
 You must be a Certified Vintage User to add and edit listings in this section, however anyone can comment on them.

 Catalog ScansCatalogs already scanned into an electronic form can be emailed to me at the email address at the bottom of this page.
 If they are very large files, please contact me ahead of time so we might be able to arrange an easier arrangement.
+If a Calalog is hosted on another website, Certified Vintage users can create a link in the Catalog Scans list to that location.

 ArticlesIf you have an article of your own work that you wish to submit for publication on VeloBase.com, please email it to me for review and posting.
 I am interested in posting well researched information from every topic in Vintage Cycling.
 Restoration, History, Serial Number Analysis and anything else interesting and useful.